openstack-archive/fuel-plugin-scaleio/doc/source/guide.rst

     .. image:: images/volume-type.png
        :width: 50%

 #.
+In the ScaleIO GUI (see :ref:`Install ScaleIO GUI section <scaleiogui>`), enter the IP address of the primary controller node, username `admin`, and the password you entered in the Fuel UI.

-Open the ScaleIO Control Panel and verify that it successfully reflects the ScaleIO resources:
+#.
+Once logged in, verify that it successfully reflects the ScaleIO resources:

     .. image:: images/scaleio-cp.png
        :width: 80%